Maria Bethânia: Personal life

 She moved to Rio de Janeiro alone, at age 17, in 1963, where she lives today.
 Very discreet, she is not often seen in social events.
-Currently she lives alone in a residence that she bought in a neighborhood far away, close to the nature and bush, far from the bustle of Rio.
-The singer does not have children, and is adept to Brazilian religions of African origin, such as the Candomblés.
+The singer does not have children.
+She is an adherent of the Afro-Brazilian religion Candomblé.

-She's married to stylist Gilda Midani (mother of Brazilian actor João Vicente de Castro).
+In 2017, Bethânia began a relationship with stylist Gilda Midani, whom she married in 2022.
+The couple divorced in 2025 but maintain a professional partnership.